 To be a great candidate for Teeth in a Day, you’ll need enough healthy jawbone and gum tissue to securely support the implants.
 Your surgeon will evaluate this during your consultation and confirm that you’re in good overall health for a smooth healing process.
 Before your appointment, you’ll receive specific instructions to follow, which may include fasting.
 Because the procedure often involves sedation, you’ll also need to arrange for someone to drive you home.
 Your comfort is a top priority, and options for dental implant sedation can make the experience completely stress-free.

-Caring for Your New Smile After the Procedure
+Aftercare: How to Care for Your New Smile

 Following your procedure, proper care is key to a successful outcome.
 For the first few days, you’ll stick to a diet of soft foods like yogurt, soups, and mashed potatoes to protect the healing areas.
 It’s also important to avoid using a straw for at least a week.
 Your dental team will provide a detailed guide for cleaning your new teeth and schedule follow-up visits to monitor your progress.
 As you heal, you can gradually reintroduce more of your favorite foods and begin enjoying your restored smile.